martines3000/kcal-counter/README.md

 ## Commitizen

 1. To commit something to the repo first create a new branch (patch-%the number of PRs you've already made% &rarr; patch-6)
+2. Add all changes you made with &rarr; `git add ...`
-2. Run `yarn commit` and follow the instructions
+3. Run `yarn commit` and follow the instructions